Epigenetic

 Limitations

-- −Primarily available through clinic/partner models, not direct-to-consumer
+- −Mostly available through clinics or partnerships, not direct-to-consumer

 Samples:Venous blood